founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 wish people would stop dumping on Ember.js.
 There's a place for higher-level frameworks like it, too.

+### Motto: "Digging into Angular's 'Controller as' syntax" (2014)
+[[70][70]] \#controller \#controller-as

+Todd Motto with some good coverage on Angular's "Controller as" syntax that is new in 1.2.
+His coverage is pretty thorough and he makes a very compelling case for why you'd want to use "Controller as" and put ViewModel items onto the controller's `this` object instead of injecting a `$scope`.
+(Although you'll still need `$scope` for any manual `$watch` expressions that you might want.)

+Also worth checking out is Motto's ["Rethinking AngularJS Controllers"][71] which (to me) was a bit less interesting (we've seen most of those proposals before) but is good as a follow-on to this one.

 ### Murphey: "Thoughts on a (Very) Small Project With Backbone and Backbone Boilerplate" (2012)
 [[20][20]] \#backbone \#comparison